 - Take a look at your Layers palette, and switch it over to Channels.
 Select which channel you want to use to convert your image, you can play around with each of them before deciding.

 - Click on the channel you want to use, and then choose Image —> Mode —> Grayscale.
 Your image may be too flat for your liking.

 - Use Levels or Curves to adjust the contrast of your image until everything is to your liking.
 Burning and dodging certain areas of your image will further intensify the final product.

 While creating infrared images may not be the easiest photographic trick, the results are spectacular once you perfect the techniques.
-If you’re unsure of whether or not you want to invest in your own filter, call around to local camera stores to see if they rent out equipment!
-Infrared photography opens up a whole new world of eerie, outer-worldly landscapes that cannot be as easily replicated through traditional photography.
+Infrared photography opens up a whole new world of eerie, other-worldly landscapes that cannot be as easily replicated through traditional photography.
 At NYFA, our evening photography workshop teaches these skills outside of your normal work hours so you can continue to grow as a professional.